thegetty/artistryinbronze/content/conservation-and-analysis/43-vidovic.md

 {{< q-figure-group id="43.1a, 43.1b, 43.1c" grid="3" >}}

-In 2012, during the exhibition of the statue at the Louvre, the HRZ established a cooperation with that institution leading in 2013 to new insights into the technology of the Croatian Apoxyomenos,[^1] and continuing in 2015 with a new campaign to analyze the alloys used to produce the statue.
+In 2012, during the exhibition of the statue at the Louvre, the HRZ established a collaboration with that institution, which led in 2013 to new insights into the technology of the Croatian Apoxyomenos,[^1] and continued in 2015 with a new campaign to analyze the alloys used to produce the statue.

 ## Alloy Investigation Prior to 2013